 - Non-web: Non-web transactions are not initiated with a web request.
 They can include non-web worker processes, background processes, scripts, message queue activity, and other tasks.

 The individual functions and calls that make up a transaction are called segments.
-Examples of segments are external service calls and database calls: both of these have their own UI pages in New Relic APM.
+For example external service calls and database calls are segments, and both have their own UI pages in New Relic APM.

 For supported frameworks, transaction names can come from various sources, such as the name given to the transaction by the framework, function names detected during the transaction, or a web request's URL.

 For transactions that produce many names with a similar format, New Relic consolidates those into general transaction categories.
 For example, a transaction might be displayed as

 /user/*/control_panel, where the

 To rename transactions or adjust how names are consolidated, use custom instrumentation.

 Here are some other ways you can use New Relic APM to monitor transactions:

 |Transactions important to your business||Create key transactions, which emphasizes them in the UI and lets you set a custom level of monitoring for them.|

 |Async activity||Follow the procedures to set up asynchronous activity for your specific APM language agent.|